Legit-Health/AGPPGA/README.md

 **How to Request Access:**

 Qualified scientific and medical researchers may request access to these datasets (including participant-level data).
 Requests must be made through the **[Vivli.org](https://vivli.org/)** data-sharing platform or by contacting the corresponding authors of the primary publications listed above.
+Find more details in their respective original publications.

 ## Ethics, Consent, and Usage

-**NSL Dataset:** Images in the `/data/NSL/` folder were collected with **formal written informed consent** from all participants.
+**NSL Dataset (Consented):** Images in the /data/NSL/consented_images/ folder were collected with formal written informed consent from all participants.
 These images are strictly non-identifiable and were obtained specifically for research purposes.

+**NSL Dataset (Internet):** Images referenced in /data/NSL/internet_images_urls.txt were sourced from open internet repositories and used in accordance with their respective source policies.

 **Atlas images:** All images sourced from public dermatology atlases were used in strict accordance with their respective source policies and ethical guidelines.